 Fly fishing rules on the upper stretch of the river.
-Beginning at Gardiner the Yellowstone is famous for it’s excellent trout fishing.
+Beginning at Gardiner, the Yellowstone is famous for its excellent trout fishing.
 While almost everyone fishes with flies, some prefer artificial lures or even bait.
 If you plan to keep fish to eat you must be very careful.
-It’s catch and release fishing only for cutthroat trout and there are special regulations on some sections.
+It’s catch-and-release fishing only for cutthroat trout and there are special regulations on some sections.
 Always check the regulations!

 The Yellowstone gradually slows and warms as it moves east from Livingston.
 Smallmouth bass begin to be captured and ling fishing is very popular with some anglers.
 This is still suitable habitat for trout and they remain the main target.
 As the river continues on the trout become more isolated but they are still caught, even to the east of Billings.
 There are never distinct boundary lines for fish and gradually sauger, catfish, and many other fish are eagerly sought.

-Fishing for Dinosaurs
+Fishing for Paddlefish – Living Dinosaurs

 One of the most unusual fishing opportunities in North America is the annual paddlefish season at the Intake dam near Glendive, MT.
 Paddlefish are ancient creatures that are little changed from the days of dinosaurs.
-They are very long lived – up to 60 years and the largest recorded in Montana was 142 pounds.
+They are very long-lived – up to 60 years and the largest recorded in Montana was 142 pounds.
 However, it is unusual to catch one over 100 pounds.
 They are closely related to sturgeon and, like them, produce massive amounts of eggs that are prized for caviar.
 There is actually commercial caviar produced in Montana from paddlefish eggs.

 Anyone who wants to can fish for paddlefish but there are limits on how many can be harvested each year.
 Paddlefish swim upstream to spawn every spring and they concentrate in the waters below the Intake irrigation dam.
 Here, anglers line up to try and catch them by snagging.
 They cast out heavy treble hooks and bring them back in long pulls hoping to snag into a giant fish.
-There is a limit of one fish per person per year and they total harvest is limited.
+There is a limit of one fish per person per year and the total harvest is limited.
 If you want to catch one plan to be there when the season opens as they can quickly reach the quota in a good year.